looping statements in C ( while, do while , for)

 Summary:

-• Analyze the problem and check whether it requires a pre-test or a post-test loop.
+1. Analyze the problem and determine whether it requires a pre-test loop or a post-test loop.

-• If pre-test is required, use a while or for a loop.
+2. If a pre-test is required, use a while loop or a for loop.

-• If post-test is required, use a do-while loop.
+3. If a post-test is required, use a do-while loop.

 Summary

-• Looping is one of the key concepts on any programming language.
+• Looping is one of the key concepts in any programming language.

-• A block of loop control statements in C are executed for number of times until the condition becomes false.
+• A block of loop control statements in C executes repeatedly until the condition becomes false.

-• For and while loop C programming are entry-controlled loops.
+• for and while loops are entry-controlled loops.

 Sample programs ( all university questions)